microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     operator: MathOperator;
 }

+// Warning: (ae-missing-release-tag) "DropArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DropArgs = InputColumnListArgs;

 // Warning: (ae-missing-release-tag) "DualInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public